-Colorectual cancer is a tumor caused by abnormal division of the digestive tract.
+Colorectal cancer is a tumor caused by abnormal division of the digestive tract.
 This is where waste material is stored and where you preserve water before you eliminate waste.

 Have regular exams by a physician.

-The American Cancer Society says,”Early detection for colorectal cancer is the cornerstone of preventing this disease, since identifying and removing adenomatous polyps (adenomas) can decrease colorectal cancer by 60 to 90 percent.
-Several screening methods for detecting polyps are available, but the most accurate medical test is called a colonoscopy.
+The American Cancer Society states, "early detection for colorectal cancer is the cornerstone of preventing this disease, since identifying and removing adenomatous polyps (adenomas) can decrease colorectal cancer by 60-90%."

-Research shows that food and nutrition, along with regular physical activity, play a very important role in preventing or causing colorectal cancer.
+Research shows that food and nutrition along with regular physical activity play a very important role in preventing or causing colorectal cancer.